Citizenship in Saint-Kitts and Nevis

 Question: I am an Iranian national residing and doing business in Dubai.
 Can you assist me in obtaining citizenship-by-investment in Saint-Kitts & Nevis?

 Answer: No, Iranians (irrespectively of where they live) are not accepted by Saint-Kitts government.
-We recommend you to consider the citizenship-by-investment programs in Cyprus or Bulgaria.
+We recommend you to consider the citizenship-by-investment program in Bulgaria.

 Question: We are interested in citizenship of Saint-Kitts & Nevis.
 Can we apply using the Fund option?
 We just got married.
 Will this economic citizenship be transferable to our kids in the future?

 Answer: It is a full citizenship and it is transferable to your kids.
 Moreover, it is transferable to your grandchildren (kids of your kids) without any additional investment.
 It will be citizenship by descent.
 Moreover, if you or any of your kids (holders of Saint-Kitts passport) decide to take up residence on the islands you may do so without restriction.
 The only restriction this citizenship has is the right to vote.
 Being abroad you cannot vote to elect officials in Saint-Kitts.
 In order to become eligible for voting you must take up residence in Saint-Kitts and reside there physically for two years.
 Only after that you may elect and be elected.

 Question: I am a citizen of Germany and it could be that a tax problem will come up, if I live on your island St. Kitts (with a second passport), is there an extradition treaty with Germany so that I will deliver to Germany on any request.